Japan rescuers dig through rubble as more rain falls, at least 11 dead

-ASAKURA, Japan Thousands of Japanese rescuers searched on Friday for victims of freak rains that have killed at least 11 people and left hundreds cut off from the outside world by landslides.
+ASAKURA, Japan (Reuters) - Thousands of Japanese rescuers searched on Friday for victims of freak rains that have killed at least 11 people and left hundreds cut off from the outside world by landslides.

 Torrential rain hit southwest Japan on Wednesday and was still moving north on Friday.